Peter-T-Ruehr/PiScAnt/README.md

 Feel free to use this code and its [Discussions](https://github.com/Peter-T-Ruehr/PiscAnt/discussions) and [Issues](https://github.com/Peter-T-Ruehr/PiscAnt/issues) pages.

-CAD files to house the RPi HQ cam on the original [scAnt](https://www.thingiverse.com/thing:4694713) or [modified](https://www.thingiverse.com/thing:5479056) scAnt are available on [Thingiverse](https://www.thingiverse.com/thing:5502528).
+CAD files to house the RPi HQ cam on the [original](https://www.thingiverse.com/thing:4694713) or [modified](https://www.thingiverse.com/thing:5479056) scAnt are available on [Thingiverse](https://www.thingiverse.com/thing:5502528).

 A model of a praying mantis head generated from the photos taken with this code and setup is available [here](https://skfb.ly/ourV8).